2024si96516-bits/rm-ng-range-slider/README.md

 ___

-# Rm Ng Range Slider for Angular
+# Rm Ng Range Slider for Angular New

 A highly optimized and fully customizable pure angular component for value range selection.